Quebec City and Ottawa in the Summer Time

 The building incorporates what was the city prison, dating back to 1867.
 City guides like to say that there is so little crime in Quebec that prisons are turned into museums.
 A hallway of cells, with the iron bars and courtyard still intact, is part of a spooky exhibit about the prison’s history.

-Strolling the avenues, including the cosmopolitan Grand Allee, lined on both sides with cafes and night spots, is a favorite pastime for locals and visitors alike.
+Strolling the avenues, including the cosmopolitan Grand Allee, lined on both sides with cafes and nightspots, is a favorite pastime for locals and visitors alike.
 Check out Cartier street, known for its concentration of antique shops and unusual boutiques.

 There are numerous excursions worth making outside of town, the closest being a trip to Montmorency Falls, and a visit to the beautifully preserved Manoir Montmorency.
 You can walk over the narrow bridge that stretches over the 272-foot high falls and hike in the park, or simply enjoy lunch on the terrace, with a panoramic view of the falls below.

-A three-hour dinner cruise along the Saint Lawrence is an ideal way to close the chapter on a first visit to Quebec City, offering views of the old town that are bathed in perfect sunset lighting.
+A three-hour dinner cruise along the Saint Lawrence is an ideal way to close the chapter on the first visit to Quebec City, offering views of the old town that are bathed in perfect sunset lighting.
 Croisiers AML (800-563-4663) operates a fleet of ships, including the M.V.
 Louis-Jolliet, which can accommodate up to 1000 passengers.
 Prices for dinner and the cruise are around $45 Canadian, or $27 U.S.– the view of the city is free.

 The Details: From Philadelphia, Air Canada (800-776-3000, aircanada.ca, flies to Quebec City via Toronto.
 Fares start at about $300.
 For more information about Quebec City tourism, contact Greater Quebec Area Tourism Bureau, quebecregion.com.